 Pitt's Yorkshire Machine Company

-Long forgotten, and with just a handful of known examples (in Australia, South Africa and one in the magnificent Museum of Making in Calgary, Canada) history of the Pitt's Yorkshire Machine Company must remain, for the moment, a mystery.
-However, known to have been based in one of the centres of 19th century machine tool production, Liversedge, in Yorkshire, "Pitt's" produced lathes absolutely typical of the medium-sized general workshop types as made during the late 1800s.
-As was often the case with lesser-known manufacturers, their products were often rebranded by larger agents and distributers for sale under their own or other names - the example residing in the U.S.A. having the cast-in letters chiselled off the bed and painted over.
+Long forgotten, and with just a handful of known examples (in Australia, South Africa and one in the magnificent Museum of Making in Calgary, Canada) the history of the Pitt's Yorkshire Machine Company must remain, for the moment, a mystery.
+However, known to have been based in one of the centres of 19th century machine tool production, Cleckheaton near Liversedge, in Yorkshire, "Pitt's" produced lathes absolutely typical of the era, from simple treadle-powered plain-turning models to medium-sized, backgeared and screwcutting types typical of the late 1800s.
+As was often the case with lesser-known manufacturers, their products were often re-branded by larger agents and distributors for sale under their own or other names - the example residing in the U.S.A. having the cast-in letters chiselled off the bed and painted over.
 When stripped and cleaned, the truth was revealed.

 With a 6-inch centre height and admitting anything between 36 and 54 inches between centres, the Pitt's had a rather slender, typically English-pattern, flat-topped bed with 60-degree sides.
 In the days of carbon-steel tools, rigidity was not as great a concern as it became in later years and the bed, especially if equipped with the optional very deep, removable gap piece to weaken it, would not have been especially stiff.
 The headstock spindle with a 1 ¾" x 6 t.p.i thread on its nose, ran in bronze bearings - of parallel bore but tapered on their outside for adjustment - with the spindle end thrust taken on a remote bar to the left.
 However, in the case of heavier Pitt's models this unit, instead of being supported on posts, was cast (unusually) as an integral part of the headstock - a most distinctive recognition point for the maker.
 The backgear assembly was heavily constructed - and the 3-step cone pulley a little wider than normal for the size of lathe.